Interacting Particle Langevin Algorithm for Maximum Marginal Likelihood Estimation

 \section{Proofs of Section~\ref{sec: analysis}}

-Recall that we write continuous time processes such as \eqref{eq: IPS noised} in bold, and their Euler-Maryama discretisation as normal letters.
-Recall as well the continuous interpolation \eqref{eq: interpolation}--\eqref{eq: interpolation_X} of discrete-time scheme \eqref{eq:IPS_disc_theta}--\eqref{eq:IPS_disc_x}, for which we use the same notation since they agree at integer points (so that $\theta_t$ is an approximation of $\bm{\theta}_{\gamma t}$).
-Finally let us define, similarly to \eqref{eq: Z}, the rescaled continuous interacting particle system
+Recall that we write continuous time processes such as \eqref{eq: IPS noised} in bold, their Euler-Maruyama discretisation as non-bold characters, and the continuous interpolation \eqref{eq: interpolation} of the discretisation as barred characters (so that $\bar{\theta}_{n \gamma}=\theta_n$ and $\bar{\theta}_t$ is an approximation of $\bm{\theta}^N_{ t}$).
+Finally, let us define, similarly to~\eqref{eq: rescaled cont.} the rescaled Euler-Maruyama discretisation